fourjuaneight/landing/src/single/about.md

 draft: false
 ---

-Hi there.
-I'm Juan and I like websites.
-Most of my time is spent making them.
-I work independently as a freelancer, helping businesses make accessible and reliable static sites.
-When I'm not working, I'm likely still coding.
-I do have a life.
-I just choose to ignore it and code all the time instead.
+Hi, I'm Juan and I like websites.
+Most of my time is spent making them for strangers online.
+When I'm not working, I'm probably still coding.

 ## Work

-Most of my development career has been with static-site generators.
-Primarily Hugo and Gatsby.
-I'm not very good at talking about myself, so here are some nice lists:

-**Languages:**

-- JavaScript
-- TypeScript
-- CSS
-- Sass
-- HTML

-**Frameworks:**

-- React
-- Gatsby
-- Hugo
-- Jekyll
-- Eleventy
-- Node

-**Tooling:**

-- Webpack
-- Gulp
-- Babel
-- Jest
-- Cypress
-- aXe
-- TravisCI
-- CircleCI
-- GitHub Actions
-- Gitlab/Bitbucket Pipeline

-**Design Tools:**
-- Sketch
-- Figma
-- InVision
-- Photoshop
+Most of my development work is with the "JAMstack".
+Although these days I mostly jam with React.
+Here's a cool list of skills:

+### Stack:
+JavaScript, TypeScript, CSS, Sass, HTML

+### Frameworks:
+React, Gatsby, Hugo, Jekyll, Eleventy

+### Tooling:
+Node, Webpack, Gulp, Jest, Cypress, aXe, TravisCI, CircleCI, GitHub Actions, Gitlab/Bitbucket Pipeline

+### Design Tools:
-- Affinity Designer
+Sketch, Figma, InVision, Photoshop, Affinity Designer

-There's likely several other stuff I know that I could list, but these are the main with which I work on a daily basis.
+### Other Skills:
+Nunchuck, Bo Hunting, Computer Hacking

 ## Personal

-There are many ways I could go about explaining who I am.
-But I feel a list is best.
-So here are some Juan facts for you:
+Here's a nice list with some Juan facts for you:

-- Born and raised in Florida.
-I live in DC now.
-I really miss the food and nicer people.
-Don't miss the heat.
-Or the fires.
-Or the hurricanes.
-But I don't like DC either.
-- I like automating stuff.
-Most of the time I don't need to.
-A lot of the times I spend more time automating then what it'll actually save me in time.
-- I consider myself to be great with Regular Expressions.
-I can't ever understand someone else's patterns though.
+- I automate all the things.
-- I love cooking.
-My wife says I'm great, but I think she's biased.
+- I like cooking.
+My partner says I'm great, but I think she's biased.
-- I was a paramedic some time ago.
-I delivered a baby once.
+- I was a paramedic once and delivered a baby.
 It wasn't magical.
-- Married.
-She's pretty cool.
+- Florida man.